ko-nlp/Open-korean-corpora/README.md

 - Even the publicly available datasets are not always accompanied by English documentation and have poor discoverability
 - Our work attempts to tackle this problem by curating a living document of open resources for the Korean language

+### PACLIC 2023

+We will participate in [PACLIC 37](https://paclic2023.github.io/) and will present our paper ``Revisiting Korean Corpus Studies through  Technological Advances".
+If you visit PolyU@HK 3 Dec., please drop by!

 ### NLP-OSS @ EMNLP 2020

 We will be in the [live session](https://virtual.2020.emnlp.org/workshop_WS-9.html) and monitoring the [slide chat](https://emnlp2020.rocket.chat/channel/paper-nlposs-17) during EMNLP 2020.
 If you have any questions or would simply want to drop by to say hello, please drop by!